andrewharmellaw/andrewharmellaw.github.com/index.md

 ---
 {% include JB/setup %}

-Hi.
-Welcome to my Math{% sidenote 'sn-id-whatever' "Despite my better judgement, I'm going to refer to the topic as 'Math' rather than 'Maths'.
+{% newthought "Welcome to" %} my Math{% sidenote 'sn-id-whatever' "Despite my better judgement, I'm going to refer to the topic as 'Math' rather than 'Maths'.
 Despite being from the UK, it just sounds better that way.
 (Sorry.)" %} blog.
 This is where I'm recording my journey to learn just enough mathematics to enrich my life.
 Why would I want to do such a thing?
 Let's start with a picture...

 ![Purity from XKCD](https://imgs.xkcd.com/comics/purity.png){:class="img-responsive"}